-- No late discussion questions will be accepted. - Writing assignments and investigative activities may be handed in late for a penalty of 10% per week late up to 2 weeks late or May 10th, whichever comes first.
-No assignments will be accepted after 2 weeks late. - The use of AI is not permitted in this course (see Generative AI Policy section above).
+- No late discussion questions will be accepted. - Writing assignments, knowledge checks, and investigative activities may be handed in late for a penalty of 2% per day late.
+No assignments will be accepted after June 26th. - The Final Assessment is required and due by Thursday, June 27th.
+No Final Assessments will be accepted after this date. - The use of AI is not permitted in this course (see Generative AI Policy section above).
 All work is expected to be your own.
 I will be using AI-detection tools as part of my grading routine.